 Again, the County Board of Elections will decide where and when No-Excuse In-Person Absentee voting is to take place.
-All Kentucky election laws are to be followed just as they are on Election Day.
+All Kentucky election laws are to be followed just as they are on Election

+Day.
 Election Officers who have concerns or questions at any point while working SHOULD CALL THE CLERKS OFFICE AND GET GUIDANCE.

-At the end of each day of voting, follow the instructions provided by your Clerk or equipment vendor to power down the scanner machine that holds all of the voted ballots: REMEMBER DO NOT CLOSE THE POLLS ON THESE MACHINES AND PRINT RESULTS.
+At the end of each day of voting, follow the instructions provided by your Clerk or equipment vendor to power down the scanner machine that holds all the voted ballots:

+REMEMBER DO NOT CLOSE THE POLLS ON THESE MACHINES AND PRINT RESULTS.

 The Clerk's Office or County Board of Elections will have you either securely store these machines so that they can be used on the following days of voting or put them aside to be transported to a secure location and closed-out on Election Night ONLY.
 No results will be released until after 6:00PM on Election Night.

-If the voting machines will be used for more than one day, you should power off each machine at the end of the day (for Hart Duo Scan, you will "suspend" before powering off) and store the machines in a secure location within the facility.
-Remember that Form SBE 79 and 76 should be verified and completed each day (SEE PAGES 16 AND 17).
+If the voting machines will be used for more than one day, you should power off each machine at the end of the day using the machine instructions and store the devices in a secure location within the facility.
+Remember that Form SBE 79 and SBE 76 should be verified and completed each day (SEE PAGES 17 AND 18).
 In addition to these forms, Clerks may use additional pages in accounting for the number of ballots and recording seal numbers (though these pages should still be attached to the SBE forms).